-After reviewing our Local Indicators, local assessment data, attendance data, California Healthy Kids Survey (CHKS) data, our LCAP surveys given to our educational partners and the WASC Visiting Committee report, we found several areas of success that the one.
+After reviewing our Local Indicators, local assessment data, attendance data, California Healthy Kids Survey (CHKS) data, our LCAP surveys given to our educational partners, the CA Dashboard and the WASC critical areas for follow up, we found several areas of success that the one.
 Charter family is extremely proud of.